 Can Your ACT Percentile and Score Affect Financial Aid?

+Yes, they do.
 ACT percentiles affect more than just your admission chances – they can impact your ability to win financial aid based on merit.
 Some grants and scholarships are awarded based on the student’s academic profile.
 If you’re in a higher ACT percentile bracket or scored higher than average compared to other students or scholarship applicants, it could boost your chances of winning thousands of dollars in scholarships.

 Can You Improve Your ACT Percentile?

 You can absolutely improve your ACT percentile, but it will take work!
 Fitting in extra hours of study is essential to scoring well on the ACT (and SAT).
 If you want to score better than the other students, you’re going to have to put in the hours.
 This means taking practice tests, acknowledging your weaker areas, and using study methods to improve them.